wp-plugins/seriously-simple-podcasting/readme.txt

 Podcast audio files can be uploaded directly into WordPress or hosted on any other site - in the latter case all you'll need to supply is the URL to the file.

-UPGRADE NOTICE: Users upgrading from v1.1.x must please take note of the change in location of the settings page - you will now find it at Podcast > Settings (as opposed Settings > Podcast).
+UPGRADE NOTICE: Users upgrading from v1.1.x must please take note of the change in location of the settings page - you will now find it at Podcast > Settings.

 == Installation ==